 A Word From Healthy Lifestyle Florida

-The improvement of mental healthcare in Florida is a funding and staff issue.
+Mental Health Statistic Florida stats prove that there is a need for improvement of mental healthcare in Florida.
+Some of the areas for improvement are funding and staffing issues.
 This problem cannot be solved in a day but a raising population it is now time to get prepared for an aging population that will need even more mental health services in the future.
 And one thing is for sure.
 After discovering a mental health epidemic in 2014 and a second time in 2021 we cannot wait any longer.
 We need to start taking action today.
+In the meantime “talking with a primary care provider is a common first step to find mental health care.”